Number of partners

 President and CEO, Aerospace Industries Association of Canada

-Canada is the world’s fifth largest aerospace producer, generating 160,000 jobs and $22 billion in sales in 2012.
-But to remain competitive in this critical export market, Canadian manufacturers need to produce aircraft that meet tough new environmental rules in Europe and many other countries.
-That’s where our strength in research and development is a major asset.
-In 2009, Canada’s major aerospace companies joined forces with suppliers, customers, and university and government researchers to develop lighter materials, alternative fuels and quieter engines for a new generation of greener airplanes, engines and avionic systems that will enter into service in 2015-2025.
+In 2015, Canada’s aerospace industry created 211,000 jobs and contributed more than $28 billion to the country’s gross domestic product.
+To remain competitive in this critical export market, Canadian manufacturers need to produce aircraft that meet tough new environmental rules in Europe and many other countries.
+In 2009, Canada’s major aerospace companies joined forces with suppliers, customers, and university and government researchers to develop lighter materials, alternative fuels and quieter engines for a new generation of greener airplanes, engines and avionic systems that will enter into service by 2025.

-The Green Aviation Research and Development Network is an industry-led consortium of 40 public and private sector partners, including industry heavyweights like Bombardier Aerospace, Pratt & Whitney Canada, Esterline CMC Electronics and Bell Helicopter Textron Canada.
-GARDN is targeting what it refers to as the “valley of death” in the innovation supply chain, which includes prototyping, testing and demonstration of early-stage, pre-competitive research on next-generation aircraft, engines and avionics systems.
-GARDN’s research program supported 17 projects during its first phase (2009-2014) on seven topics related to emissions reduction, noise reduction, aircraft operations, airport operations, alternative fuels, life cycle management, and materials and manufacturing processes.
-The network’s research program was refocused for its second phase around three main research thrusts (clean, quiet and sustainable air transportation systems).
-Thirteen projects have been selected.
+The Green Aviation Research and Development Network (GARDN) is an industry-led consortium of 40 public and private sector partners, including industry heavyweights like Bombardier Aerospace, Pratt & Whitney Canada, Esterline CMC Electronics and Bell Helicopter Textron Canada.
+GARDN is targeting the “valley of death” in the innovation supply chain, which includes prototyping, testing and demonstrating early-stage, pre-competitive research on next-generation aircraft, engines and avionics systems.
+During its first phase (2009-2014), GARDN’s research program supported 17 projects related to emissions reduction, noise reduction, aircraft operations, airport operations, alternative fuels, life cycle management, and materials and manufacturing processes.
+The network’s research program was refocused for its second phase around three main research thrusts: clean, quiet and sustainable air transportation systems.
+Sixteen projects have been selected.